Part of the Dos and don'ts series – how to keep children and young people safe in sport.

-Open and transparent communication in relation to the drop off and pick up of children and young people is a proactive approach to ensuring their ongoing safety and wellbeing.
+Open and transparent communication about drop off and pick up details is important for the safety and wellbeing of children and young people.

-Sporting organisations must have an accessible register of parent or carer emergency contact numbers and an operational phone.
-In addition, if a parent or carer is late, the sporting organisation must make reasonable attempts to contact them.
+Sporting organisations must have an accessible register of parent/carer emergency contact numbers and an operational phone.
+If a parent or carer is late, the sporting organisation must make reasonable attempts to contact them.

 Watch the drop-off and pick-up video